-The Hardinge® DD200 Direct-Drive Rotary Table Indexer is ideal for rapid and accurate positioning of medium-sized parts in machining operations such as milling, drilling, tapping, contouring and spiral milling.
+The Hardinge® DD300 Rotary Table is ideal for rapid and accurate positioning of large parts in machining operations such as milling, drilling, tapping, contouring and spiral milling.

-The DD200 is a rigid, high-accuracy, programmable, rotary positioning device.
-The mechanical indexing head holds the workpiece and is controlled by either a machine control as a true 4th axis or by the Hardinge All-Digital Servo Control.
+The Hardinge DD300 Rotary Table is a rigid, high accuracy, programmable rotary positioning device.
+The mechanical head holds the workpiece and is controlled by a machine control as a true 4th axis.
 Positioning of the workpiece is accomplished by using the appropriate position, preparatory feedrate and "M" codes just like a regular axis.
-For use as a true 4th axis, see the 4th-axis manual and for use with the Hardinge servo control, see the servo control manual.
+The DD300 can only be used integrated as an axis to a machine.
+It is not available with a standalone servo control.
 It can be mounted in the horizontal position or in some cases vertically for face- and end-working applications.
-A collet closer cannot be used when mounted with the spindle in the vertical position.
-The rotary table indexer also has a spindle clamp to help assist the motor for off-axis drilling and milling applications while maintaining a fixed position.
+The Rotary Table also has a spindle clamp to help assist the motor for off axis drilling and milling applications while maintaining a fixed position.

-Advantages of the 16C DD200 Rotary Table Indexer:
+Advantages of the I6C DD300 Rotary Table:

-- No Backlash - High-Resolution Encoder Directly Mounted to Spindle - Long Life with Low Maintenance - Optimal repeatability and positioning accuracy
+- No Backlash - High-Resolution Encoder Directly Mounted to Spindle - · Long Life with Low Maintenance - · Optimal repeatability and positioning accuracy

-The DD200 is offered with a frameless, wraparound rare-earth permanent magnet torque motor that is manufactured ready to be cabled for a 200 or 400 volt machine and meets the most rigorous industry codes.
-It has a horizontal spindle centerline of 6.00"/152.4mm similar to the Hardinge 16C Rotary Table Indexer.
+The DD300 is offered with a 200 or 400 volt frameless wraparound rare-earth permanent magnet torque motor and meets the most rigorous industry codes.
+It has a horizontal spindle centerline of 7.00"/177.8mm and has increased clearance for a large capacity of part sizes.
 Cable connectors meet the IP 65 splash code that states that they can be sprayed with coolant.
 Please note that the system cannot be submerged.
-The spindle is hardened and ground for accuracy and has a special cross-roller bearing coupled with a rigid cylindrical roller bearing to support heavy cutting forces.
+The spindle is hardened and ground for accuracy and has a special rigid crossed-roller bearing coupled with a rigid, cylindrical roller bearing to support heavy cutting forces.
 The system is designed with a series of appropriate sealing systems including a bearing seal to provide a longer bearing life and a front cap seal with air purge.
 Positioning of the spindle is accomplished through a wraparound rare-earth permanent magnet torque motor that requires no mechanical gears.
 This type of motor requires no maintenance and will provide many years of smooth operating performance with zero backlash.
 The system is fitted with a means of external liquid cooling of the motor to increase the continuous torque.
-The high-resolution encoder is mounted directly to the DD200 spindle to insure the highest available accuracy.
-The main encoder ring has 16,384 lines, which times 4 gives a native resolution of 65,536 counts per rev. This can be further interpolated by the subsequent electronics.
-Dependant upon the control system used, the DD200 system encoder can yield a resolution of up to 16,777,216 counts per revolution.
+The high-resolution encoder is mounted directly to the DD300 spindle to insure the highest available accuracy.
+The main spindle encoder ring has 16,384 lines, which times 4 gives a native resolution of 65,536 counts per rev. This can be further interpolated in the subsequent electronics.
+Dependant upon the control system used the DD300 system encoder can yield a resolution of up to 16,777,216 counts per revolution.